 Challenge Cup first and second round draw, game dates revealed as competition adopts new format

-Challenge Cup draw and round dates revealed as competition adopts new format for 2025

 The draws for the first and second rounds of the 2025 Challenge Cup will take place on Monday, December 2.